Skip to content

 • Seccomp-BPF (Linux) restricts system calls for network and process operations.

 • Network proxy provides transparent hostname-level filtering with TLS SNI verification.
+It runs as its own process (lash-box proxy), one per session, so a proxy fault cannot take the daemon with it.

 • Audit log records all session activity in a tamper-evident hash chain.